ianwild/qsl/doc/quick-start.md

 tested the Arduino IDE (for the Arduino libraries, the `ttyUSB` permissions, and the `avr-gcc` tool-chain).

-Building QSL as an Arduino library
+Building QSL as an Arduino Library
 ----------------------------------

 Get a copy of the QSL sources - either download the ZIP file or clone